-Combined with exposed pipes and brickwork, you can create an effortless, stripped-back bathroom scheme.
+Combined with exposed pipes and brickwork, you can create an effortless, pared-back bathroom scheme if you tile a shower with this material finish.
 For maximum impact, pair with a muted floor design to create visual intrigue within your bathroom and allow this shower tile idea to really shine.

 Colin Lincoln-Evans, Buyer at Tile Mountain says: 'While originally associated with city loft conversions, industrial style has grown in popularity over the years with the trend now being clearly seen in bathrooms.
 This increase we believe is possibly because of the rise in popularity of grey and matt-black decorating schemes which fit perfectly alongside industrial elements.'

 'If you’re looking to create an industrial style bathroom then consider the addition of large format wall and floor tiles, these are available in a wide variety of finishes such as weathered concrete which not only add textural effect but work particularly well when combined with matt black brassware and accessories.'